 Children should be able to describe what a friend is.
 They should be able to demonstrate how to be a good friend through words and actions.
 Give them the vocabulary and the understanding they need to apply to their own relationships with others.
 You can do this by brainstorming ways to be a good friend, sorting good and bad ways to be a friend, and giving them concrete descriptions of ways they can be a good friend.

 Sometimes the act of just trying to make a friend can be intimidating for students.
 You can teach them that it’s not so scary with friendship activities!
 By doing so, you give them the tools they need to overcome their anxiety in meeting new people.
 Interviews can help them get to know others.
-So can friendship activities that require them to find people with things in common (such as a scavenger hunt).
+So can friendship activities that require them to find people with things in common, such as having kids find things in common during a scavenger hunt (Grab free ones below!).
 As a class, students can brainstorm ways to make new friends or share about the new friends they’ve met over a holiday break or just over the weekend.
 Read the book Peanut Butter and Cupcake for great examples of ways to make friends and write about it.

 Emotional cues and behaviors can show whether someone feels included.
 Good friends try to pay attention to that.
 Explain to students how to recognize when they have the opportunity to make another child feel welcome as a friend.